 This challenge is found here.
-My goal is to achieve the Chief Inspector level by reading 24 books from the Golden Age of mysteries (published prior to 1960) during 2018: three from each category of the Detective Notebook below.
+My goal is to achieve the Chief Inspector level by reading 24 books from the Golden Age of mysteries (published prior to 1960) during 2018: four from each category of the Detective Notebook below.
 Read all about it and join in!

 Working my way up the ranks:

 Could this be Bev and me?
 Alas, no. Photo from Grand Valley State University Police Academy by Rick VanGrouw